alexpaul/SwiftUI/animation.md

 # Animation

+> [Apple docs on Animation](https://developer.apple.com/documentation/swiftui/animations): You tell SwiftUI how to draw your app’s user interface for different states, and then rely on SwiftUI to make interface updates when the state changes.
+To avoid abrupt visual transitions when the state changes, add animation in one of the following ways:

+* Animate all of the visual changes for a state change by changing the state inside a call to the `withAnimation(_:_:)` global function.

+* Add animation to a particular view when a specific value changes by applying the `animation(_:value:)` view modifier to the view.

+* Animate changes to a `Binding` by using the binding’s `animation(_:)` method.

 > Mario animations all inspired by my son's love for all things Mario.
 He can't wait for the Super Mario Bros movie coming April 2023.

 ## Example 1 - using `.animation`